History of the Catholic Church and homosexuality: 1990s

 In 1996, the bishop of Lincoln, Fabian Bruskewitz, excommunicated all members of Call to Action within his diocese.
 An appeal by the Nebraska Chapter was rejected by the Congregation for Bishops in 2006.

 The Rainbow Sash Movement was established in Australia in 1998 and has been active in the United States, England, and Australia.
 The Rainbow Sash itself is a strip of a rainbow-colored fabric, which is worn over the left shoulder and is put on at the beginning of the Mass as a symbol of sexuality.
 At the appropriate time, members go up to receive communion.
 If denied, they return to their pew and remain standing, but if the Eucharist is received, then they return to their pew and kneel in the traditional way.
 The Catholic Church teaches that the Eucharist is a sign of unity, and that it can be denied when receiving it would be seen as an act of division or a display of opposition to the Church's teaching.

 Both Nugent and Grammick of New Ways Ministry were formally disciplined in 1999 when the Vatican imposed lifetime bans on any pastoral work involving gay people, declaring that the positions they advanced "do not faithfully convey the clear and constant teaching of the Catholic Church" and "have caused confusion among the Catholic people."
 The move made Nugent and Gramick "folk heroes in liberal circles," where official teaching was seen as outdated and lacking compassion.
-Similarly, the American bishops Thomas Gumbleton of Detroit and Matthew Clark of Rochester, New York, were criticized for their association with New Ways Ministry, and their "distortion" of the theological concept of the "Primacy of Conscience" as an alternative to the teaching of the Catholic Church.
+Similarly, the American bishops Thomas Gumbleton of Detroit and Matthew Clark of Rochester, New York, were criticized for their association with New Ways Ministry, and their alleged "distortion" of the theological concept of the primacy of conscience as an alternative to the teaching of the Catholic Church.